Insight - Drug-resistant bacteria lurk in crowded Afghan war clinic

 For hospital staff in Kunduz, trying to control life-threatening bacteria in the midst of an escalating conflict requires extreme measures, including flying in expensive drugs from thousands of miles away.

-Like other MSF facilities in Afghanistan, the clinic only prescribes medicine from the organisation's own stocks, and does not use drugs from the local market.
+Like other MSF facilities in Afghanistan, the clinic only prescribes medicine from the organization's own stocks, and does not use drugs from the local market.

 It also means finding space to isolate patients in wards that are treating nearly twice the number of war casualties as last year.